 Here is an interactive map of the area:

 Nahal HaShofet has a variety of trails.
-And KKL-JNF created a circular wheelchair-accessible trail.
+And KKL-JNF created a circular wheelchair-accessible track.
 This path goes through many of the attractions, and because it is accessible, it became popular among families with small children.

 Note: you can click on the map to enlarge it.